 We went around the corner, but found only wilderness.

 We paddled through lakes with lots of islands, some big, many small.
-Sometimes when all the waters converged to one channel, we’d feel current.
+Sometimes when all the waters converged to one channel, we felt the current.

 We caught a good-sized fish, and then another.
-When I pulled the second one out of the boat, Erin went to hold it in her cockpit so I could take the hook out.
+When I pulled the second one out of the boat, Erin held it in her cockpit so I could take the hook out.

 Taking the hook out of pike’s mouth is tricky business.
 They snap with rows of sharp teeth that had previously made my fingers feel like hot dogs.
-I’d learned to hold their mouths open with my fat knife, but they were so slippery that they would still sometimes get bites in, or manage to escape Erin’s grasp and flop around the boat.
+I’d learned to hold their mouths open with my fat knife, but they were so slippery that they'd still get bites in, or escape Erin’s grasp and flop around the boat.

 When the new catch flopped in her boat, and she reached for it, one of the hooks lodged in her finger.
 Another one still snared the fish, flopping.